-- a. locked seclusion; - b. use of an amount of force that exceeds that which is necessary under the circumstances to ensure the student's or staff safety;
+- a. locked seclusion; - b. use of an amount of force that exceeds that which is necessary under the circumstances to ensure the student's or staff's safety; - c. use of any device, material or technique which simultaneously immobilize all four extremities, e.g., ties, mats, rugs, use of handcuffs, prone containment.

-c. use of any device, material or technique which simultaneously immobilize all four extremities, e.g., ties, mats, rugs, use of handcuffs, prone containment.
+CALIFORNIA CODE OF REGULATIONS, TITLE 5

-CALIFORNIA CODE OF REGULATIONS, TITLE 5 3001 Definitions 3052 Designated Positive Behavioral Interventions Education Code 56523
+3001 Definitions 3052 Designated Positive Behavioral Interventions Education Code 56523 EC 56521.2 (b)

-Approved by Governing Council on June 18, 2004 Reviewed and Approved by Governing Council November 17, 2006, February 5, 2010 Revised August 2012 Revised and Approved by Governing Council on April 12, 2013, May 11, 2018 Reviewed and Approved by Governing Council on March 13, 2020
+Approved by SELPA Governance Council on June 18, 2004, Reviewed and Approved by SELPA Governance Council on November 17, 2006, Reviewed and Approved by SELPA Governance Council on February 5, 2010, Revised and Approved by SELPA Governance Council on August 2012, Revised and Approved by SELPA Governance Council on April 12, 2013, Revised and Approved by SELPA Governance Council on May 11, 2018, Reviewed and Approved by SELPA Governance Council on March 13, 2020 Reviewed and Approved by SELPA Governance Council on May 12, 2023